 Conclusion:

+None.

 Besides all above mentioned aspects, Rapporteur understand there is almost no controversy on the other issues, e.g., load balancing performance, main content in the dedicated signaling.
 But if companies think there is still other unclear aspects for any option, please indicate in the following table.